rapidez/image-resizer/README.md

 ## How it's working

-Images are downloaded from the media url (see `config/rapidez.php`) and stored in `/storage/app/public/resizes`.
+Images are downloaded from the media url and stored in `/storage/app/public/<store>/resizes`.
 Because of the symlink created with `php artisan storage:link` the files are publicly availabe and because the route is the same as the path; the webserver first tries to serve the file if it exists, otherwise it will go through PHP to resize and create it.

 ## Deleting resizes